nickjalbert/gradients_gammon/backgammon/README.md

  |  _  _  _  _  _  _  |   |  _  _  _  _  _  _  | White Bar: 25
  |  .  .  .  .  .  .  |   |  .  .  .  .  .  .  |
 ```

+### State Enumeration

+To enumerate all legal next states, we apply each dice roll one at a time to
+each point on the board in ```generate_next_boards```.
+The generation
+strategy could be better optimized to prune equivalent subtrees from the
+generation space.

 ### Test
 ```